zoxpx/pxdocs/content/reference/CLI/service.md

    -n, --node string         generate diags for a specific remote node with the provided NodeIp or NodeID.
 ```

+As an example, here's how to generate the diagnostics package for a container called `px-enterprise`:

 ```text
 pxctl service diags --container px-enterprise
 ```